JCWasmx86/mesonlsp/README.md

 - Rudimentary autocompletion

 ## Limitations
 - Not as efficient as it could be: On each `textDocument/didChange` notification, the entire tree is newly typechecked.
-ASTs before type annotations are cached.
+ASTs without type annotations are cached.
 - Only very partial support for anything regarding `set_variable`/`get_variable`
 - No wrap/subproject support
 - Non constant `subdir`-calls are not supported